 Nice and tidy lawns can help with scorpion control.
 Keep low-trimmed grass with minimal ground vegetation and tall weeds.
 Make sure drains and gutters are clear of debris.
 Move compost and woodpiles away from the house, or get rid of them altogether.
 Remember these creatures rest during the day so, debris like leaves and woodpiles are the perfect shelters for the little invaders.

 Seal it uptight.
 Even the tiniest of cracks is an open invitation for critters to move in.
 Walk around the outside of your home to identify problem areas.
-Replace broken screens, damaged weather stripping, and door sweeps.
+Replace broken screens, damaged weather stripping, consider using sticky traps, and door sweeps.
 Also, caulk crevices and cracks in the foundation of the house.
 This prevents new bugs of various types from joining the warm comforts of your home.

 So far, you have taken away their food source, outside refuge and denied them access to the inside of your home.
 The only thing left is to remove the stragglers.
 Use black UV lights to identify hot spots and set sticky or bait traps to round up lingerers.
-Aerosol sprays like Terro Scorpion Killer kill scorpions on contact for a more direct approach.
+Aerosol sprays like Terro Scorpion Killer kill scorpions on contact our pest control services for a more direct approach.

 Gertsch, W. John , Clarkson, .
 Jesse Dunsmore, Polis, Gary A., and Culin, Joseph (2020, October 29).
 Scorpion.
 Encyclopedia Britannica. https://www.britannica.com/animal/scorpion

 Mayo Clinic Staff (2019, September 06).
 Scorpion Sting.
 Mayo Clinic online.